hannobraun/playground/2025-08-02_language-design/README.md

 The language is stack-based, as that makes for a very concise syntax that is easy to work with.

-Well, for me, who's going to be stuck with implementing this.
+Well, easy to work with for me, who's going to be stuck with implementing this.
 You might see it differently.
 And I might join you in that view, later on, when I'll become a user of the language myself.

 But let's move on.
 Here's a basic example.